franTarkenton/IntroToJenkins/Lesson0-Overview/preamble.md

 a lot of pain... and lessons have been learn't.

 Ideas are loosly pulled from the 12 factor app: https://12factor.net/

+ultimately we have two objectives with this training:
+* maintainable service
+* Share best practices around how to structure automations

 Its a foundation that can be built on.